 - Keto Chocolate Muffins – These low-carb muffins are made with only a few simple ingredients, so you’ll love this easy chocolate treat.

 If you say you don’t like muffin recipes you are 100% a liar.
 Everyone needs at least two staple muffin recipes to bring to get togethers and breakfasts.
 Every recipe you learn after that is just a perk!

 Keto Chocolate Chip Muffins

 Chocolate chip muffins will always make the perfect mid- day snack or pick- me up treat.
-If you love making a variety of different types of muffins you can even make this recipe base and sub the chocolate chips out for nuts or berries.
+If you love making a variety of different types of muffins you can even make this recipe base and sub the

 Keto Chocolate Chip Muffins Recipe

 - Melt the butter in a large bowl.

 - Add the vanilla, salt, and sweetener then mix.
 The sweetener should start to dissolve and make a creamed butter consistency.